bia3334/FIT3143-Parallel-Computing/Lab2/Lab2_Report.md

 #### 4.2.1 Speed-up Analysis
 **Q: What is the speed-up?
 Is it reasonable?**

-OpenMP demonstrates **excellent speed-up** characteristics:
+OpenMP demonstrates **outstanding speed-up** characteristics with n=10,000,000:
-- 4 threads: 2.12x speedup (reasonable)
+- 4 threads: 3.13x speedup (excellent - much improved from 2.12x)
-- 8 threads: 3.00x speedup (excellent)
+- 8 threads: 5.45x speedup (exceptional - nearly doubled from 3.00x)
-- 16 threads: 1.11x speedup (positive but diminished)
+- 16 threads: 4.78x speedup (very good - dramatically improved from 1.11x)

-**This is very reasonable** and demonstrates effective parallelization.
+**This is exceptional** and shows that OpenMP scales much better with larger computational workloads.
+The larger dataset allows better amortization of parallelization overhead.

 #### 4.2.2 Scalability Analysis
 **Q: How does speed-up change with different thread counts?**